IoT in mining can dramatically impact global safety standards; improving data relay and communications, across a robust underground network.

 MineARC Systems have developed the platform GuardIAN to become the human interface for refuge chambers.
 Currently, GuardIAN is a real-time remote monitoring and diagnostics tool, reading from the life support systems through to the control room.
 It will expand to include an array of linked devices located anywhere with a broader network connection.

-The design of refuge chambers allows for multiple levels of redundancy of all systems to ensure life support, as well as withstand the harsh conditions of underground operations.
+The design of refuge chambers allows for multiple levels of redundancy of all systems to ensure life support and withstand the harsh conditions of underground operations.
 MineARC is pushing the limits of safety standards by embracing digital transformation incorporating IoT and product development.